aelanman/pyspherical/README.md

 These methods are written entirely in Python, taking advantage of numba jit compilation and numpy vector operations for speed.

+This README, a tutorial, and all function docstrings may be found on [ReadTheDocs](https://pyspherical.readthedocs.io).

 ## Dependencies

 Required: